GAMS-dev/gamspy/docs/user/installation.rst

 .. note::

-    To use a non-default solver to solve your model, remember to specify the ``solver`` argument in the ``model.solve``.
+    To use an addon solver to solve your model, remember to specify the ``solver`` argument in the ``model.solve``.
 For example,

         your model definition